-The excess electricity is the electricity that would be fed into the grid.
-In order to determine this, the cFos Charging Manager must be able to measure it.
+The surplus electricity is the electricity that would be fed into the grid.
+To determine this, the cFos Charging Manager must be able to measure it.
 The following options are available for this:

 The generation power can be measured with an extra meter.
 Alternatively, you may be able to read the values from your solar system directly.
 Please refer to our list of currently supported devices.

-(*) Due to measurement and calculation inaccuracies, a slight grid purchase or feed-in can occur in the border area.
+(*) Due to measurement and calculation inaccuracies, a slight grid draw or feed-in may occur in the border area.

 If you know that the solar system can generate 4.2 kW of power or less, excess charging must be configured with a workaround.
 In this case, "balanced charging" is applied.

 Note: Electric cars need at least 1.4 kW (i.e. 6 A) per phase to be able to charge.
 For three-phase charging, this results in 3*1.4 kW = 4.2 kW.

-Below 4.2 kW of solar power, the power for charging must be redistributed from the three phases to one phase so that at least 1.4 kW are available on this phase.
-For example, if you feed in 500 W of solar power on all phases, you can draw 1500 W on a single phase.
-Since the bidirectional meters of the energy suppliers work on a balance sheet, there is no mathematical purchase of the grid or feed-in.
+Below 4.2 kW solar power, you have to redistribute the power for charging from the three phases to one phase so that at least 1.4 kW is available on this phase.
+For example, if you feed 500 W of solar power on all phases, you can draw 1500 W on a single phase.
+Since the two-direction meters of the energy suppliers work on a balance sheet basis, mathematically there is neither grid draw nor feed-in.

-If you later want to recharge the car independently of the solar excess, switch on the switched-off fuses before charging and deactivate the solar excess charge rule in the Charging Manager.
-Then you can charge with normal power.
+If you want to charge the car again later independently of the solar surplus, switch on the switched-off fuses before the charging process and deactivate the solar surplus charging rule in the Charging Manager.
+Then you can charge with the normal power.